5 min read

 Communication between managers and employees can be a challenge.
-Luckily, this article compiles 6 of the best ways to break down barriers and open up lines of communication.
+This article shares 6 of the best ways to open up lines of communication.

 It goes without saying that communication between managers and employees is one of the most important factors of any successful business.
 Clear and open communication ensures everyone is on the same page about objectives, direction, and expectations.
 It means everyone knows where they stand.